-Students enrolling at Willunga High School are required to wear the school uniform with pride.
+Students enrolling at Willunga High School are required to wear school uniform with pride

 Wearing the school uniform helps our school to provide a safe environment for students as well as making cost effective, durable attire available to every student.
 The uniform includes a range of options to suit all body shapes and ages and is available for purchase directly from our school.